UM-Fall-2020/CSC410-ProjectPlanning/ProjectSurvey/ProjectSurvey.md

 <b><mark>Ans:</mark></b>

 Bugs when developing with Flutter are relatively easy to detect.
 This is because every widget/task completed can be visually represented through an Android Virtual Machine (Virtual Phone) when developing (referred to as debug mode when developing).
-Thus, it is easy to detect bugs as they either result in a visually distinct result than what was expected or simply the widget tree/application does not build.
+Thus, it is easy to detect bugs as they either result in a visually distinct outcome than what was expected or simply the widget tree/application does not build.

 G. What was (or will be) done to make the implementation efficient?

 <b><mark>Ans:</mark></b>

 Github integration is already implemented with the KnowMixer App.
 So this means as new changes are included, they are committed and pushed to Github.
-This functions as an incremental approach towards development by being able to revert to previous versions of the applications if any unwanted changes are made to KnowMixer.
+This functions as an incremental approach towards development by being able to revert to previous versions of the application if any unwanted changes are made to KnowMixer.

 H. Was feedback from users provided for the project?